turkishcodes/Awesome-CyberSec-Resources/README.md

-# Hacking Wireless Networks 🕸
+# Kablosuz Ağları Hacklemek 🕸
-Repository | Description
+Depo | Açıklama
 ---- | ----
 [**WiFi-Pumpkin**](https://github.com/P0cL4bs/wifipumpkin3)    |    A powerful framework which allows and offers security researchers, to mount a wireless network to conduct MITM.
 [**pixiewps**](https://github.com/wiire-a/pixiewps)    | Used to bruteforce offline the WPS PIN exploiting the low or non-existing entropy of some software implementations